visionify/visionai/docs/scenarios/ppe-detection.md

 ![](../img/webapp_applyscenario.png)

 - You should be able to see the events generated on your console window with the detections of safety gloves, goggles, helmet, mask, safety-shoes and vest within the camera field of view.
-TODO: Show image for starting the scenario & seeing the feed from the scenario

 ### Using Azure Managed Service App
 1. From Azure Market Place, search and select Visionai.
 Enter project details in the following screen.
 Click on Next.